AmandaDiscord/Volcano/README.md

 1 player without filters used 76MB consistently.
 (The large jump is because the worker_thread has a bit of overhead as module require cache is not shared with the main thread)

 ## Networking
 When getting tracks, only essential data is fetched in the form of streams.
-While getting track info from the HTTP source, only 50 chunks of 16KB (800KB total at max) are allowed to be piped, but it usually identifies the track before it reaches the end of the 50 chunks.
-After that, the stream is forcibly closed and the HTTP connection is destroyed.
+The HTTP source has the possibility to take a while when dealing with live streams or for other reasons as the lib I use to parse track metadata *might* need to read until the end of the stream.
+I set a timeout for 10 seconds to destroy the input stream to continue.
 The biggest network and memory "hog" is YouTube tracks which has a highWaterMark of 10MB.
 The author of the YouTube lib insists that it doesn't always occupy that amount, but that is the theoretical max buffer size to account for network instability.
 Other track streaming usage sits around 2MB per track.

 No assumptions are made in regards to track metadata including streams.